burketyler/create-fastify-app/template/README.md

 ### `yarn start`

-Starts the Fastify server from the bundled index.js file in `/.build/index.js`
+Starts the Fastify server from the bundled output file in `.build/index.js`

 ### `yarn start:dev`